Configuring and managing npm credentials

 npm set init.author.url "http://votre_site_web.com"

-Logging in and updating user information
+Logging in and making changes to user data

 Using NPM CLI